mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 # Inji Stack Setup

-This guide provides instructions for setting up and running Inji Stack.
+This guide provides instructions for setting up and running Inji Stack for a custom use-case based on an existing configured foundational ID system.
+An example for this could be a use-case where Authentication is performed from a pre-existing registry such as a **National ID** being put to use to deliver services such as **Farmer Identity Card** to eligible farmers.

 ## Prerequisites

 - Docker and Docker Compose installed on your system
 - Git (to clone the repository)
 - Basic understanding of Docker and container operations
+- Relevant Postman collections are [here](../../docs/postman-collections/), please add the `mock` ones and install the [pmlib library](https://joolfe.github.io/postman-util-lib/) as per the rules given under the heading `Postman Collection`.

 ### Building inji-web-proxy
 Before running the docker-compose, you need to build the inji-web-proxy image: